-NOTE: We strongly recommend stainless steel for exterior applications.
+NOTE: Stainless steel strongly recommended for exterior applications

 Note: Minimum wall thickness shown is for double end post construction using two rectangular posts separated by stainless steel spacers.
 We do not recommend .120" wall for a stand-alone end post.